3 Nights in Ljubljana

 Traipse the Bohemian Quarter

-For your first night in Belgrade, we suggest taking an easy walk down Knez Mihajlova street and through the Bohemian quarter of Skadarlija, often compared to Paris' Montmartre.
+For your first night in Belgrade, we suggest taking a leisurely walk down Knez Mihajlova Street and through the Bohemian quarter of Skadarlija, often compared to Paris' Montmartre.
 These old areas reflect the local lifestyle and culture at its best.
-Here you'll experience a blend of classical and modern architecture, together with lively cafeterias, street musicians, outdoor artists, interesting galleries, and shopping.
+Here, you'll experience a blend of classical and modern architecture, together with lively cafeterias, street musicians, outdoor artists, interesting galleries, and shopping.
 In short, this is a great place to spend a few hours.

 Day 10